 Inspect your helmet

 You need to inspect your helmet on a regular basis for any cracks or defects which may form over time or following a crash.
+Another thing to look for is fraying of the chin strap.

 A helmet must have a plastic (or carbon) outer shell for it to do its job properly.
 If your helmet does not have an outer shell protecting the inner foam layer, it will not provide sufficient protection in a crash.